(214) 390-7947 (Overseas Callers)

 Costa Rica is a tropical delight and the crown jewel of Central America.
 Its’ capital city, San Jose, is a cultural gem resting in a valley surrounded by beautiful mountains.

 However, despite its natural beauty and friendly people, Costa Rica is a developing country with real problems like poverty, social imbalance, and a lack of access to quality healthcare in rural areas.
-A slow-moving, and sometimes ineffective government, which struggles to deal with these issues and help its citizens, compounds these problems.
+A slow-moving and sometimes ineffective government, which struggles to deal with these issues and help its citizens, compounds these problems.

 Not only will you be giving back to the people of Costa Rica, but you will be surrounded by beauty while immersing yourself in the Pura Vida (pure life) culture for which this country is famous.